mynameiswilson/sbdm/_posts/2022-01-18-january-standing-meeting.md

 For the above: if the purple bar is above the orange diamond, we outperformed our expected growth.
 If it's below, we didn't (though we still showed growth).
 See [Fall 2021-Winter 2022 MAP report](https://drive.google.com/file/d/1Jv-0z4FOIbjVNEHF1ydG04-9tKlmN8Fu/view?usp=sharing) for more details.

 Teachers use this sort of growth rate data to adjust their lesson plans - which are tailored to their class, but which should be aligned with [LPAS' Comprehensive School Improvement Plan (CSIP)](https://benwilson.org/sbdm/meetingnotes/december-standing-meeting/#the-lpas-csip-has-arrived) goals.
+Personally, I know teachers really appreciate and use MAP scores (versus, say, KPREP) so we'll be seeing the impact soon, I'm sure.
+Also: Ms. Case indicated she is a "huge nerd about this sort of stuff".

 - Budget Stuff: We were previously using general fund money to up our Kindergarten team allocaton from 3 1/2 people to 4, but we were given 4 by JCPS, so we can effectively "sell" that extra .5.
 (Both a teacher and an instructional assistant)